 The festival is almost like Diwali & celebrated throughout the nation.

-The reason we should celebrate “Gudi Padwa” as new year instead of English new year.
-Hindu’s have always been following science in their rituals.
-There are specific reason we should consider Hindu New year as a real beginning of the year.
+There is a reason we should celebrate “Gudi Padwa” as new year instead of English new year.
+Hindus have always been following science in their rituals.
+There are specific reasons that we should consider Hindu New year as a real beginning of the year.

 Spring Season/ Fall Season: